 2. Skagway Fish Company, 201 Congress St, Skagway, 907-983-3474, firstname.lastname@example.org

 Accommodations in Whitehorse

 What to bring

-1. Parachute or other thin cord to tie tent down on eyehooks on wooden platforms (all camping is done on wooden platforms because of the delicate ecology).
+1. Thin cord or other to tie tent down on eyehooks on wooden platforms (all camping is done on wooden platforms because of the delicate ecology).

 2. Rain gear & pack cover as rain is to be expected (though you might luck out)

 3. Warm, layered clothes – Weather can change quickly

 4. Bear spray (pepper spray)-purchase in Skagway as it’s not allowed on airplanes, even in checked baggage

 Backpacking gear is very personal and this is not a trip for inexperienced backpackers.
 Just for reference, our packs weighed approximately 35-40 pounds each with water, food and all gear for our 5-6 day journey, though we’ve been able to get about 10 pounds lighter in recent years.
 If we were doing it now we’d probably each carry 25-30 pounds fully loaded.
 My base weight is 12-16 pounds without food and water).